surmwill/recycler_unity/README.md

+# Intro
-﻿A Recycler View for Unity, as a native one is not provided.
+A Recycler View for Unity, as a native one is not provided.
 There are many complications transforming the given native ScrollRect into a Recycler but all of these are addressed (and will be explained in more detail in the future) here.
 The code is currently in a state of being cleaned up and polished.